Yoga is a unique experience for each of us that travel through the Asanas and create harmony between the body, mind & spirit.

-Restorative yoga takes a supported approach to restoring balance to body and mind.
-Unlike most forms of modern yoga which are dynamic practices, moving from pose to pose, building heat and increasing strength; restorative yoga is about slowing down, opening the body and giving yourself permission to rest.
+Restorative yoga takes a supported approach to restoring balance to the body and mind.
+Unlike most forms of modern yoga which are dynamic practices, moving from pose to pose, building heat, and increasing strength; restorative yoga is about slowing down, opening the body, and giving yourself permission to rest.

-The best of both worlds, yin yang yoga combines the meditative, deep tissue opening of yin yoga with dynamic and envigorating vinyasa.
-Beginning with yin we focus the mind and tune into the body to create space in the joints and ligaments, becoming attuned to our edges and alligning ourselves to our breath.
-We then glide into a moving dynamic practice, where we strengthen and stretch the body.
-The result is an open, enlivened body with a calm and peaceful mind; a delicious mix of meditation, exercise and relaxation.
+Yin yoga combines the meditative, deep tissue opening of yin yoga with the breath.
+Beginning we focus the mind and tune into the body to create space in the joints and ligaments, becoming attuned to our edges and aligning ourselves to our breath.